Swenson

 Gratz

-Alan Gratz is the bestselling author of nineteen novels and graphic novels for young readers.
-His 2017 novel Refugee has spent more than three years on the New York Times bestseller list, and is the winner of 14 state awards.
-Its other accolades include the Sydney Taylor Book Award, the National Jewish Book Award, the […]
+Alan Gratz is the bestselling author of twenty-one novels and graphic novels for young readers.
+His 2017 novel Refugee is the winner of 14 state awards.
+Its other accolades include the Sydney Taylor Book Award, the National Jewish Book Award, the Cybils Middle Grade Fiction Award, a Charlotte Huck Award Honor, and a Malka Penn Award […]